wearehearken/pym.js/README.md

 * You have installed Node.js.
 * You have installed Grunt globally.

-For more details on the technology stack used in NPR Visuals app template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).
+For more details on the technology stack used in NPR Visuals' app template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).

 Modern versions of Windows and Linux should work equally well but are untested by the NPR Visuals Team.